VeronicaBlake/student-workbook/src/reflections/wk1/day1.md

 ---

 ## What is the difference between Git and Github?
 Git is a local repository, Github is a remote server that hosts Git and allows others to view or make changes to the Git.
 If Git is a train car, Github is the station.
-But the station is in the sky and everyone has their own train car that merges into a mega sky train.
-Bad analogy.
+But the station is in the sky and everyone has their own train car that merges into a mega sky train when they're done.
+Ok that's a bad analogy.